 No amount of preparation can truly, thoroughly prepare you for the magic of Greece.
-Even upon months of planning and prep, we tell you, you’re going to go there and ask yourself: why didn’t I look it up before?
+Even after months of planning and prep, we tell you, you’re going to go there and ask yourself: why didn’t I look it up before?

 1. April – May: Best time to travel

 If this happens to be your first-ever trip to Greece, the best time to travel is April – May.
-It is the shoulder season, which is relatively cool and comfortable as compared to the high season, which ranges from June – September
+It is the shoulder season, which is relatively cool and comfortable as compared to the high season, which ranges from June – to September

 October & November are also good months to schedule your trip to Greece, but we wouldn’t advise anytime between late November to Early April.